Volvo XC40 Recharge Electric review

 Say hello to the Volvo XC40 Recharge Electric - the first all-electric Volvo, which honours the Swedish brand's promise that more of its cars will be electrified from now on.
 It joins the conventional and plug-in hybrid versions of the XC40 but doesn't have too many direct rivals just yet.

-Part of the reason for the high price is the potent powertrain, which will be diluted to make the launch of cheaper versions possible later on.
-It features a 75kWh battery and dual motors, giving the XC40 Recharge Electric a range of up to 259 miles and 402bhp.
+With dual motors, the all-wheel drive version has a lower range of up to 259 miles and a potent 402bhp.
 It rockets from 0-62mph in 4.9 seconds and has a limited top speed of 112mph but its chassis feels at odds with the acceleration on offer, favouring a comfortable ride over razor sharp handling.
 It's likely a less powerful, single-motor, front-wheel drive version could arrive in due course.

 With no combustion engine sucking in air, the main visual difference between the XC40 Recharge Electric and regular XC40 models is the solid front grille, and it’s also available with Sage Green metallic paint and unique alloy wheel designs.
 The differences inside are subtle too, with the arrival of Android Automotive software (not to be confused with Android Auto) for the car's operating system, a better touchscreen and materials made from recycled plastic bottles.

 Buyers can choose from three trim levels, with each adding to the standard equipment list.
-Base models are simply called ‘Recharge Twin’ and get features like 19-inch alloy wheels, rear privacy glass, LED headlights and textile fabric-trimmed seats.
+Base models are called Core and get features like 19-inch alloy wheels, rear privacy glass, LED headlights and textile fabric-trimmed seats.

-Opt for the ‘Plus’ model and powered seats, a rear parking camera and LED fog lights are fitted, with the range-topping ‘Pro’ trim adding luxury features like a 360-degree camera, a premium stereo system and a panoramic roof.
+Opt for the Plus model and powered seats, a rear parking camera and LED fog lights are fitted, with the range-topping Ultimate trim adding luxury features like a 360-degree camera, a premium stereo system and a panoramic roof.

 Practicality is largely unchanged from the standard XC40, so there's still enough space for adults in both rows of seats.
 The boot offers 452 litres, which is almost identical to the Kia e-Niro, and there's also a 31-litre 'frunk' under the bonnet that’s ideal for the charging cable.